-- 24. With regard to the development of the Energy Policy for Europe, significant progress has been achieved especially on strengthening the coherence between its external and internal aspects and between energy policy and other policies.
-The informal meeting of Heads of State or Government in Lahti was an important step towards strengthening the consistency of the Union's energy messages to third countries. - 25.
-The Union will work to ensure long-term security of energy supply through: - improved cooperation with major producer, transit and consumer countries, - the realisation of an inter-connected, transparent and non-discriminatory internal energy market, - the extension of its internal energy market principles to neighbouring countries, in particular on the basis of the Energy Community of South Eastern Europe and the European Neighbourhood Policy.
+35. With regard to the development of the Energy Policy for Europe, and with reference to the conclusions of the 2006 Spring European Council, significant progress has been achieved especially on strengthening the coherence between its external and internal aspects and between energy policy and other policies.
+The informal meeting of Heads of State or Government in Lahti was an important step towards strengthening the consistency of the Union's energy messages to third countries.